thesmartwon/OpenChess-Python/README.md

 - Game commentating (drawing arrows, circles, and squares various for youtube videos/lessons)
 - Game annotating (some graphical buttons and icons for game annotators to make and view annotated pgns)

-Check back for more feature plans in the future!
+Check back to see the progress and more feature plans in the future!

 ## Deploying
 Eventually, I will be using pyqtdeploy and SIP.
 It will be a pain, but worth it.